 Citizen volunteers makes Milton a vibrant community.
 Fire and Ambulance services are provided by the volunteers of the Milton Fire Department.
 The Milton Garden Club proves many hours of service to keep the downtown, parks and Governor’s Walk beautiful throughout the year.
 The Milton Historical Society and its Lydia Black Cannon Museum are an integral part of the community, too.
 There are civic and veteran’s organizations, churches of several faiths and numerous Town Council committees through which Milton’s citizens come together to form the fabric known as our community.

-To learn more about our community, click on the links below:
+To learn more about our community and to see upcoming events being hosted in Milton, click on the links below: